KateK1/ML_Zoomcamp/Midterm_project/README.md

 Dataset is already clean but still needed some preparation like filling in the NaN values.

 - #### Exploratory data analysis
 For EDA I analyze different types of features and target variables separately.
 The target variable has a long tail distribution and was transformed to log1.
-I find feature importance using correlation and mutual_score.
-Also, I add new features representing time as a difference between timestamps.
+I found feature importance using correlation and mutual_score.
+Also, I aded new features representing time as a difference between timestamps.

 - #### Training the models.
 I trained following models using all features and the features with the best correlation or mutial score.
 Total 10 models: